Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Simulations and Real Data Analysis

 \subsection{Real data analysis}

 In this section, we apply our online estimation and inference framework to Yahoo!
 Today module user click-log dataset and conduct statistical inference for model parameters.
 We use the news recommendation and user response records on May $1^{\mathrm{st}}$, 2009.
-On this day, we consider the two most recommended (recommended $405,888$ times) articles, No.109510 and No.109520 for analysis.
+On this day, we consider the two most recommended ($405,888$ times) articles, No.109510 and No.109520 for analysis.
 We follow the experiment settings in \cite{chen2021b}.
 The action $A_t$ is specified to be $1$ when Article No.109510 is recommended and $A_t = 0$ when Article No.109520 is recommended.
-The original user features have six covariates, where the first five sum up to one, and the sixth is a constant $1$.
-In our experiments below, we keep the second to fifth covariates in the original features as $X_{[2:5]}$ and specify $X_{[1]} = 1$ as the intercept.

-As the reward $Y_t$ is binary, we consider a logistic regression model (Example \ref{eg:log-reg}) and set $Y_t = 1$ if the user clicks on the article link and $Y_t = -1$ if not.
+The original user features have six covariates, where the first five sum up to one, and the sixth is constant $1$.
+In our experiments below, we keep the second to fifth in the original features as $X_{[2:5]}$ and specify $X_{[1]} = 1$ as the intercept.
+As the reward $Y_t$ is binary, we consider a logistic regression model and set $Y_t = 1$ if the user clicks on the article link and $Y_t = -1$ if not.
 We use the $\varepsilon$-greedy algorithm~\eqref{eq:eps-greedy}.
-In order to match our online decision-making process with our offline dataset, we keep the entry if the recorded offline action matches the action given by our online $\varepsilon$-greedy algorithm with two specifications of $\varepsilon\in\{0.2,0.02\}$.
+To match the process with our offline dataset, we keep the entry if the recorded offline action matches the action given by our online $\varepsilon$-greedy algorithm with two specifications of $\varepsilon\in\{0.2,0.02\}$.

-We now present the online statistical inference results.
-For our SGD update, we use the same settings as above experiments, i.e., $300$-step meltdown and $\alpha = 0.8$.
-We compare three weighting schemes below, vanilla SGD~\eqref{eq:vanilla-sgd}, square-root importance weight SGD~\eqref{eq:sqrt-weight}, and IPW SGD~\eqref{eq:ipw-weight}.
-Table~\ref{table-data-1} below gives the result for $\varepsilon=0.2$ and Table~\ref{table-data-2} gives the result for $\varepsilon=0.02$.
-In both table, the vanilla SGD and the square-root importance SGD have smaller standard errors and smaller $p$-values.
-There are also more insignificant parameters for IPW SGD.
-The results of IPW SGD are worse when we decrease the value of $\varepsilon$, matches our findings in Theorem~\ref{thm:smooth-clt} and discussions in Section~\ref{sec:var-discuss}.